Phantoms claim another D-IV crown

 It was a formula that worked to perfection again.

-Eaton felt the group that made it to the Auditorium - Danville, Rivndell and Twin Valley and Proctor - was a strong one.
+Eaton felt the group that made it to the Auditorium — Danville, Rivndell, Twin Valley and Proctor — was a strong one.

 “Any of the teams at The Aud could have won this thing.
 It was a hard year in Division IV.
 These guys earned it,” Eaton said.

-NOTES: This was the 18th straight win for the Phantoms who had not lost since Jan.
-11 when they fell to Danville. ...
-The Proctor girls basketball team has also made it to the Barre Auditorium and will play their semifinal game on Wednesday at 6:30 p.m. against Blue Mountain.
+NOTES: This was the 18th straight win for the Phantoms, who had not lost since Jan.
+11 when they fell to Danville.
+The Proctor girls basketball team has also made it to the Barre Auditorium and played their semifinal game on Wednesday against Blue Mountain.

 (0) comments